tzaeschke/phtree-site/index.md

 Let's start with a very simple example, a 1-dimensional PH-tree that stores 1-dimensional points, AKA simple numbers.

 The picture below shows an example of a 1-dimensional PH-tree with 8-bit coordinates (basically a tree of sorted integers).
+The coordinates are shown in bit representation (base 2).
 First we add (1) and (4) to an empty tree, resulting in a tree with a single node.
 Then we add (35), resulting in a tree with a root node and one child node.

 Add (1) and (4)             |  Add (35)